luileito/evtrack/README.md

 # evtrack

-Event tracking on websites using plain old JavaScript.
+Event tracking on websites using plain solo JavaScript.
 No third-party libraries or external dependencies. :smiley:

 ## Usage